Last updated: September 13, 2023

 - Investigating and responding to any comments or complaints that you may send us;

-- Checking the validity of the sort code, account number and card number you submit if you use a credit or debit card for payment, in order to prevent payment fraud (we use third parties for this – see “Does Adobe share my personal information?” below);
+- Checking the validity of the sort code, account number and card number you submit if you use a credit or debit card for payment, in order to prevent payment fraud or other illegal or deceptive payment practices (we use third parties for this – see “Does Adobe disclose my personal information to others?” below);

 - Sharing account information registered under a business email address with employers for account migration purposes;